 One of the greatest doctrines of the Christian faith is the identification of Christ with His people in all the key events of His great work of salvation.
 For example, we are considered by God as dying with Him since He died for us.
 As Paul said, “I am crucified with Christ” (Galatians 2:20).

 Not even is this the end, for we are joint-heirs with Christ, as our text assures us.
 He has been “appointed heir of all things” (Hebrews 1:2), and we share His inheritance.
-“It is a faithful saying: For if we be dead with Him, we shall also live with Him: If we suffer, we shall also reign with Him" (II Timothy 2:11-12).
+“It is a faithful saying: For if we be dead with him, we shall also live with him: If we suffer, we shall also reign with him” (2 Timothy 2:11-12).